Golden Helix is located in Bozeman, MT about 90 miles north of

 Mountains.
 Google Map to GHI

-Founded in 1998 in Bozeman, Montana by Dr. Christophe Lambert, Golden Helix is a leading bioinformatics company that enables the world’s leading researchers to find or diagnose the genetic causes of disease, drug safety, and drug efficacy – advancing the promises of personalized medicine.
+Founded in 1998 in Bozeman, Montana by Dr. Christophe Lambert, the Golden Helix® bioinformatics company enables the world’s leading researchers to find or diagnose the genetic causes of disease, drug safety, and drug efficacy – advancing the promises of personalized medicine.
 Using Golden Helix’ genetic analysis software and analytic services, these researchers are able to make sense of complex, expensive genetic data, turning it into novel, actionable findings.
 Further, leveraging core competencies in genetic analysis and predictive analytics, Golden Helix develops complex genetic diagnostic and cytogenetic solutions that enable the diagnosis or prediction of disease.
 Golden Helix’ clients include several of the top ten pharmaceutical companies (including GlaxoSmithKline, Johnson & Johnson, and Roche), numerous biotechs, and over 100 academic and government research organizations around the world.

 Genetic research scientists who work with massive amounts of complex data generated by very sophisticated, very expensive devices, are typically handicapped when it comes to interpreting or getting maximal value out of their data.
 Though there is no shortage of the rough, specific-purpose software routines that precipitate out of academic research projects, these programs lack the very features their users need to accelerate research and make breakthroughs: an intuitive, high-performance interface that enables researchers to use the software effectively; robust analysis and visualization tools that help them make and understand findings; comprehensive technical support for when they have challenges; and cross-platform compatibility that facilitates work with collaborators and disparate tools.
 Without a product with these qualities, researchers are forced to spend an inordinate amount of time and money building expertise in computer science instead of their research.